 It was in Kuala Lumpur, the capital of Malaysia, that my love affair with running started.
 That was back in 2012.
 I was 40.
 I signed up for my first race at 41.
 That 15.5km around Sepang F1 race circuit on a steamy April night was a revelation.
 Not only did I do something I never thought possible, but I discovered a passion for doing it over and over again.
 I subsequently had the opportuntiy to participate in races in Singapore, Borneo, and Cambodia, as well as many in peninsular Malaysia.
 The running community in Kuala Lumpur became like a family away from home.
 I was privileged to meet many joyous people at all levels of running.
 Every 10, 12km 16km or 21.1km race was a social event with familiar faces and friends at the start line, and enthusiastic conversations and photo ops at the finish.
 The encouragement in between was amazing too.
 Leaving KL, and my F1 Running Club, in mid 2014 was very hard.

 But Perth is a runner’s heaven and I’m making the most of it.
-I am a parkrun regular and I ran my first marathon in June 2016.
-Since early 2016, I am am Athletics Australia Accredited Coach (Level 2 Recreational Running).
-I specialise in helping new runners, mostly middle-aged, get started and keep going until they too love running.
+I now have 14 half marathon medals, earned in Singapore, Malaysia, Cambodia and Australia in my sock drawer – keep meaning to order a medal rack – and I am a parkrun regular.
+I ran my first marathon in June 2016.
+With a desire to spread my passion for running, I trained as a coach and in October 2016, gained my am Athletics Australia accreditation as a Level 2 Advanced Recreational Running Coach.
+I specialise in helping new runners, mostly middle-aged, get started and keep going until they too love running, almost as much as I do.

 A little bit more about my professional background: